swiftlang/repo-templates/CONTRIBUTING-custom.md

 ### Contact Information
 *If this repository has key owners and moderators explain that here.
 For serious concerns, consider relaying issues to the [Swift Core Team](https://swift.org/community/#community-structure).*

+## Code of Conduct
+To clarify of what is expected of our members, Swift has adopted the code of conduct defined by the Contributor Covenant.
+This document is used across many open source communities and articulates our values well.
+For more detail, please read the [Code of Conduct](https://www.swift.org/code-of-conduct/).